 Magnesium (Mg++) is an important cofactor for enzymatic reactions and plays an important role in neurochemical transmission and muscular excitability.

 Magnesium prevents or controls convulsions by blocking neuromuscular transmission and decreasing the amount of acetylcholine liberated at the end plate by the motor nerve impulse.
-Magnesium is said to have a depressant effect on the central nervous system (CNS), but it does not adversely affect the woman, fetus or neonate when used as directed in eclampsia or pre-eclampsia.
-Normal plasma magnesium levels range from 1.5 to 2.5 mEq/liter.
+Magnesium is said to have a depressant effect on the central nervous system, but it does not adversely affect the mother, fetus or neonate when used as directed in eclampsia or pre-eclampsia.
+Normal serum magnesium levels range from 1.3 to 2.1 mEq/liter.

-As plasma magnesium rises above 4 mEq/liter, the deep tendon reflexes are first decreased and then disappear as the plasma level approaches 10 mEq/liter.
+As serum magnesium rises above 4 mEq/liter, the deep tendon reflexes are first decreased and then disappear as the serum level approaches 10 mEq/liter.
 At this level respiratory paralysis may occur.
-Heart block also may occur at this or lower plasma levels of magnesium.
-Serum magnesium concentrations in excess of 12 mEq/L may be fatal.
+Heart block also may occur at this or lower serum levels of magnesium.

 Magnesium acts peripherally to produce vasodilation.
 With low doses only flushing and sweating occur, but larger doses cause lowering of blood pressure.
 The central and peripheral effects of magnesium poisoning are antagonized to some extent by intravenous administration of calcium.